Casperus99/Portfolio/AI Engineering/Flashcard App/README.md

             *   Displays the current flashcard question.
             *   Gets the user's answer.
             *   Handles user exit requests.
-            *   Uses the AI client to evaluate the answer.
+            *   Uses the AI client to get an `EvaluationResult` (correctness and optional explanation), passing the `evaluation_hint` from the flashcard.
-            *   Updates the flashcard's SRS state.
+            *   Updates the flashcard's SRS state based on `EvaluationResult.is_correct`.
             *   Saves progress to disk.
             *   Clears the screen again, displays updated stats, the question, and the user's answer.
-            *   Provides feedback (correct/incorrect, shows correct answer).
+            *   Provides feedback: "DOBRZE" or "ŹLE".
+If "ŹLE" and an AI explanation exists, displays it via `TerminalUI.display_ai_explanation()`.
+Then shows the correct answer.
             *   Waits for user input to continue.
             *   If an answer was incorrect and the card's level drops to 0, re-adds the card to the end of the current session's queue.
         4. Displays end-of-session messages.